 In a robin couple, the female builds the cup-like nest with mud as its foundation and lines it with grasses, twigs and other plant material.
 She typically lays four bright blue eggs and incubates them for about two weeks.
 Both parents feed the young, which have dark-spotted breasts rather than red ones.
 Robins raise up to three or more broods a year, especially in the southern part of the United States.

 As the weather cools into fall, robins gather in flocks, sometimes up to tens of thousands, to roost together at night.
 They also make small migratory movements to find food.
 Robins eat berries year-round, so attract them to your yard with trees that bear fruit in winter such as chokecherry, hawthorn and dogwood.
+You can also create small piles of leaf litter around your yard.
+According to the National Wildlife Federation, “Leaf litter is a natural habitat for many insects and gives insect and grub-eating birds such as robins, towhees and thrashers, hours of quality snack time.”
 Watch for these classic birds in your yard, no matter what the weather is like.

 More Facts About Robins

 - Robin’s egg blue became an iconic color thanks to Tiffany & Co.’s family jewelry boxes.
 Its trademarked, custom Pantone shade is No. 1837, the same year the company was founded.